nuonic/apidocs/source/index.html.md

 Field | Type | Description
 --------- | ------- | -----------
-government_id      | varchar | The local government/private issued identication number
+government_id      | String  | The local government/private issued identication number
-id_name            | int     | Identifies the name of the identication provider name               | varchar | The schools name level_of_schooling | varchar | Highest level of schooling year year_ranges        | varchar | What year range a school has gender             | varchar | States the gender of each school sector             | varchar | Identifies the school sector as public or private teaching_staff     | int     | Total amount of teaching staff at each school non_teaching_staff | int     | Total amount of non-teaching staff at each school total_enrolments   | int     | Total amount of enrolled students at each school phone_number       | varchar | The schools phones number fax_number         | varchar | The schools fax number email              | varchar | The schools email address url                | varchar | The schools website electorate         | varchar | The local electorate federal_electorate | varchar | The federal electorate address            | varchar | The schools address suburb             | varchar | The schools suburb state              | varchar | The schools state postcode           | int     | The schools post-code latitude           | numeric | Latitude position of the school longitude          | numeric | Longitude position of the school
+id_name            | Integer | Identifies the name of the identication provider name               | String  | The schools name level_of_schooling | String  | Highest level of schooling year year_ranges        | String  | What year range a school has gender             | String  | States the gender of each school sector             | String  | Identifies the school sector as public or private teaching_staff     | Integer | Total amount of teaching staff at each school non_teaching_staff | Integer | Total amount of non-teaching staff at each school total_enrolments   | Integer | Total amount of enrolled students at each school phone_number       | String  | The schools phones number fax_number         | String  | The schools fax number email              | String  | The schools email address url                | String  | The schools website electorate         | String  | The local electorate federal_electorate | String  | The federal electorate address            | String  | The schools address suburb             | String  | The schools suburb state              | String  | The schools state postcode           | Integer | The schools post-code latitude           | Float   | Latitude position of the school longitude          | Float   | Longitude position of the school
-year_evaluated:    | int     | Government year evaluation of the schools
+year_evaluated:    | DateTime| Government year evaluation of the schools